 Vancomycin is the antibiotic that is often used to treat these infections.
-Antibiotics are medicines that are used to kill some germs called bacteria.
+Antibiotics are medicines that are used to kill bacteria.

 Enterococcus germs that vancomycin does not kill are called vancomycin-resistant enterococci (VRE).
 VRE can be hard to treat because there are fewer antibiotics that can fight the bacteria.
 Most VRE infections occur in hospitals.

 VRE infections are more common in patients who:

 VRE can get onto the hands by touching a person who has VRE or by touching a surface that is contaminated with VRE.
 The bacteria then spread from one person to another by touch.

 The best way to prevent the spread of VRE is for everyone to keep their hands clean.

 Urinary catheters or IV tubing are changed on a regular basis to minimize the risk of VRE infections.

 Patients infected with VRE may be placed in a single room.
 This prevents the spread of germs among hospital staff, other patients, and visitors.
 Staff and health care providers may need to:

 Often, other antibiotics besides vancomycin can be used to treat most VRE infections.
 Lab tests will tell which antibiotics will kill the germ.

 Patients with the enterococcus germ who do not have symptoms of an infection do not need treatment.